 RETREATS

-All-Church Retreat – Registration is Open!
+All-Church Retreat – Registration is now closed.

-The last day to register is Wednesday, June 24, unless we reach capacity sooner, in which case registration will close when full.
 Payment is due upon registration unless you’re following up with pastor Gregg Neel regarding a scholarship or you’ve made alternate arrangements with him.
 Contact Gregg or the church office with questions (503-287-1289, info@westprespdx.org).

 To pay by check: Please make your check payable to Westminster Presbyterian Church and write “All-Church Retreat” in the memo line.
 Please note how much is for a payment, and if applicable, how much is a retreat donation.
 Mail it to Westminster Presbyterian Church, 1624 NE Hancock, Portland, OR 97212.